 Step 4.
-Remove the PCV hose off the valve cover by grasping it with your hand and pulling it straight off (I have never encountered one that wouldnt come off), if it doesnt come off, loosen the clamp and twist off the hose.
+Remove the PCV hose off the valve cover by grasping it with your hand and pulling it straight off (I have never encountered one that wouldnt come off).
+If it doesn't come off, using your needle nose pliers depress the clamp, slide it down the hose towards the airbox, and twist off the hose.

 Step 5.
 Remove the MAF sensor connector.
-Press in the connector release and pull the connector off of the MAF sensor.
+Depress the connector release and pull the connector off of the MAF sensor.

 Step 6.
 Remove the EVAP VSV connector using the same method for the MAF.